The Hidden Cost of Using Everyday Bills Like Netflix and Rent to Boost Your Credit Score

 Esusu, a rent-reporting startup, for example, works directly with landlords and property managers to report tenants' on-time rent payments.

-The company recently partnered with the Federal Housing Agency-backed Freddie Mac to help boost the credit scores of certain renters.
+In 2021, the company partnered with the Federal Housing Agency-backed Freddie Mac to help boost the credit scores of certain renters.
 An Esusu spokesperson said its rent-reporting program has helped establish more than 50,000 new credit scores for renters who would have otherwise not had one.
-The average increase for renters who already had credit scores was an average 45 points after reporting their on-time rent payments, according to Esusu.
+The average increase for renters who already had credit scores was an average 45 points after reporting their on-time rent payments, the company said.

-Ariel Nelson, an attorney who specializes in credit reports for the National Consumer Law Center (NCLC), says that programs modeled like Esusu's are generally the best-case scenario, though the NCLC's guidelines prefer ones that are "opt-in only, not opt-out or mandatory," she says.
+Ariel Nelson, an attorney who specializes in credit reports for the National Consumer Law Center (NCLC), explained in a 2023 interview with Money that programs modeled like Esusu's are generally the best-case scenario, though the NCLC's guidelines prefer ones that are "opt-in only, not opt-out or mandatory," she says.
 (In Esusu's case, the renter has to choose to opt out.)

 Not all credit-boosting programs are created equal, and “consumers should be wary” of any companies that promise to increase your score or charge upfront, Nelson says.